 - In a pan, boil 2 glasses of water.

-- In another pan, pour the other 2 glasses of water.
+- In another pan, pour the remaining 2 glasses of water.

-- Put the raspberries in and simmer till the raspberries become pulpy.
+- Add the raspberries in and simmer till the raspberries become pulpy.

 - Strain it and keep it to cool.